6 Best DARK Greige & Taupe Paint Colors (Sherwin Williams)

 3. SHERWIN WILLIAMS KEYSTONE GRAY SW 7504

-When it comes to DARK greige, Keystone Gray isn’t the first one that comes to mind due to its depth.
+Regarding dark greige, Keystone Gray isn’t the first to come to mind due to its depth.
 However, seeing as it’s on the EDGE and is such a friggin’ fantastic color, I want to take a closer look with you.

-TOP: Keystone Gray BOTTOM: Sherwin Williams Dovetail (a warm gray)
+TOP SAMPLE: Keystone Gray / BOTTOM: Sherwin Williams Dovetail (a warm gray)

 FULL Paint Color Review: Sherwin Williams Keystone Gray